EspositoLucas/-ETL-example-using-Python/README.md

 # -ETL-example-using-Python  <img src="https://user-images.githubusercontent.com/79590470/223873551-79ac13c5-9bcf-4c8f-9b80-5fafa0760212.png" height=25>
- An ETL process example based on Spotify API data using Python 3, Airflow and SQL
+ An ETL process example based on Spotify API data using Python 3, Airflow and SQL.
+This feed (data pipeline) will run daily, and it will download the data about the songs that were listened to during a day, and save that data in a SQLite database on a user local machine